cecilphillip-stripe/stripe-checkout-events-sample/Readme.md

 By default, the application should start running on http://localhost:5276

-### [**Optional**] Run the application in Docker 👨🏽‍💻
+#### [**Optional**] Run the application in Docker 👨🏽‍💻
-The repo contains a Dockerfile and docker-compose files to quickly spin up the project running in containers on your local Docker instance.
+The repo contains Dockerfiles and docker-compose files to quickly spin up the project running in containers on your local Docker instance.

 > To run the containers locally, you'll need to have [Docker](https://www.docker.com/products/personal/) installed on your machine.